 See our blog posts on Prelude to Northern Gateway for more details and the Conspiracy Queen – Vivian Krause – who teamed up with Harper to make Charity harassment her mission.

-Harper government muzzles voices of scientists
+Harper government also muzzled our scientists

 See our blog post on muzzling: Conservative ideology is rife with attacks on Science and Data